-Being young and figuring out who you are is an exciting time.
-But it can be challenging too.
+Being young and figuring out who you are is an exciting but challenging time.
+It can be challenging too.
 We know that mental health and suicide are very real problems that need to be talked about.

 This guidebook will provide you with tools to help you support your mental health.